ohata-toast/Maps/en/map-studio-v1.0.md

 - You can use the map style deployed using NHN Cloud API.

-<h3> Please visit the  <a href="https://tap.umos.ai/map-studio" target="_blank" rel="nofollow">UMOS Map Studio official website</a>
+<h3> Please visit the  <a href="https://tap.umos.ai/map-studio" target="_blank" rel="nofollow">Map Studio official website</a>
-for more information on how to use UMOS Map Studio.
+for more information on how to use Map Studio.